Knowledge Base

 Upload File Size Limit

-When users upload a file through the Web user interface, NP-View will enforce a maximum file size which is 200MB by default.
-To change it, a NP-View Linux administrator can edit the file /opt/np-live/docker-compose.yml with the following entry in the webserver environment section: “- MAX_IMPORT_SIZE=209715200”.
-The value is in bytes, so 209715200 corresponds to 200MB.
+When users upload a file through the Web user interface, NP-View will enforce a maximum file size which is 300MB per file by default.

 Backing up the NP-View Server Database